z1tr/ti32srv/README.md

 this is a test repository
-the files of this repository are comming from: https://github.com/chromalock/TI-32
+the files of this repository are coming from: https://github.com/chromalock/TI-32